KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 - channel aftertouch
 - MIDI controllers 70–79

-Since hardware PWM purportedly does higher precision I could probably get away with first order low-pass filtering.
+Since setting PWM frequencies manually purportedly does higher precision I could probably get away with first order low-pass filtering.
 Gotta test this.
 If it doesn't work out I'll go the "bit spray" way.

 MIDI pitch bend is sent out as a CV additionally to do stuff with it - VCF reso comes to mind.